ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 ### 1 determine the number of processes to use
 We let the user specify a number of cores using the `cores` argument.
-If they don't specify a number (eg it's value is `None`) then we ask the multiprocessing library to count the number of cores.
+If they don't specify a number (eg it's value is `None`) then we ask the multiprocessing library to count the number of threads (physical CPUs + virtual CPUs) the CPU has available.
-NB: this will sometimes be 2x the number of physical cores due to [hyperthreadding](https://en.wikipedia.org/wiki/Hyper-threading), but we don't mind if that happens.
+NB: this will sometimes be 2x the number of physical cores due to [hyperthreadding](https://en.wikipedia.org/wiki/Hyper-threading) or [simultaneous multithreading](https://en.wikipedia.org/wiki/Simultaneous_multithreading), but we don't mind if that happens.
 ~~~
     # By default use all available cores
     if cores is None: